wizeVictorRegueira/mlops-with-databricks-2019584/README.md

 # MLOps with Databricks
-This is the repository for the LinkedIn Learning course MLOps with Databricks.
+This is the repository for the LinkedIn Learning course `MLOps with Databricks`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this course, MLOps expert Maria Vechtomova introduces the components and principles that you must understand to successfully deploy machine learning models to production on Databricks.
+Dive into the step-by-step process of using Feature Engineering in Unity Catalog, tracking model experiments in mlflow, registering a model in Unity Catalog, and deploying your model using Databricks model serving.
+Explore the use cases where Feature Serving can be used and find out how to deploy a Feature Serving endpoint.
+Plus, learn how to package your code, deploy your project using Databricks Asset Bundles, and monitor your ML application using inference tables and Lakehouse monitoring.

+Learning objectives
+* Explain main components and principles required to deploy machine learning models to production on Databricks.
+* Identify how to use experiment tracking system, model registry, feature engineering, model/feature serving, and other features required to deploy ML applications.
+* Articulate how to package your Python code using best practices and deploy your project using Databricks Asset Bundles.
+* Review how to monitor your ML applications.

 _See the readme file in the main branch for updated instructions and information._
-## Instructions
+# Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches